dcalsky/changelog-reminder/README.md

 [![NPM](https://nodei.co/npm/changelog-reminder.png)](https://nodei.co/npm/changelog-reminder/)

 Changelog-reminder is a CHANGELOG file parsing and logging tool.
 It will parse the changelog file with [keep a changelog](http://keepachangelog.com/en/1.0.0/) as the standard format.

-After parsing the changelog file of your project, it will show what new features have been added since the last update and records the current changelog version as the basis for the next.
+After parsing the changelog file of your project, it will show which new features have been added since the last update.

 ## Install changelog-reminder